naveensiwas/python/README.md

-## python
+## Python
-Python introduction for beginners
+Python introduction for beginners.